Skip to content

 Landscaping Design and Installation in Lexington

 We start every Lexington landscaping project with a site walk.
 Soil conditions, sun exposure, drainage patterns, and the architecture of the house all dictate what works and what does not.
 Most Lexington properties sit on red clay with a thin topsoil layer — that rules out plants that need fast-draining soil unless we amend first.
 We design for how the property will look in three years, not just on install day.
 Foundation plantings, privacy screens, color beds, and hardscape elements are planned as a system, not piecemeal.
+New construction neighborhoods like Saluda Pointe, Ellison Lakes, and the developments off Corley Mill Road often have minimal builder-grade landscaping — just foundation shrubs and sod.
+Upgrading from there is where most of our Lexington residential work starts.

 Zone 8a Plant Selection for Lexington Properties